snek152/SneK152/README.md

 <hr>

-### Hi, I'm Snehil Kakani, a full stack web developer, functional programmer, and graphic designer.
+### Hi, I'm Snehil Kakani, a web developer, musician, and actor.
+For more info about me, check out [snehilkakani.me](https://snehilkakani.me)

 <br />